new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/what-is-q-in-django-and-why-its-super-useful/'>What Is Q in Django?
-(And Why It's Super Useful)</a> by Udemezue John
+1. <a href='https://www.freecodecamp.org/news/how-to-create-models-in-your-django-project/'>How to Create Models in Your Django Project</a> by Udemezue John
-2. <a href='https://www.freecodecamp.org/news/all-about-javascript-arrays/'>All About JavaScript Arrays</a> by Beau Carnes
+2. <a href='https://www.freecodecamp.org/news/how-to-change-your-django-secret-key-without-breaking-your-app/'>How to Change Your Django Secret Key (Without Breaking Your App)</a> by Udemezue John

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.